Marc S. Schneider, M.D.

 In communication with the scientists at LGC who test and certify products under the Informed Sport logo, this issue has increased significantly and hurt unsuspecting athletes’ careers.

 It happened to UFC fighter Yoel Romero who tested positive after the Jacare Souza fight in 2015.
 He was initially handed a 2-year suspension, but after deep investigation, identification was made of the offending supplement (a legal water pill), and USADA and the UFC reversed their ban.

 The producer of the product now faces a legal complaint.

 The step beyond third-party testing is testing for banned substances.
 When we say banned substance, we mean those 220 substances that WADA and USADA regulate and prohibit because they have been deemed performance enhancing.

-Not every banned substance is bad, however, if a banned substance accidently finds its way into a product taken by a professional or olympic athlete who is routinely tested, they will face a mandatory competition ban.
+Not every banned substance is bad, however, if a banned substance accidentally finds its way into a product taken by a professional or Olympic athlete who is routinely tested, they will face a mandatory competition ban.
 They may also face a fine.

 Banned substances range from hormones to stimulants, and agents that increase blood cells.

 There are 3 certifying agencies that test for banned substances: Informed Sport, NSF sport and BCSG.
 Manufacturers who have their products tested for banned substances must first register with the testing agency, have their manufacturing facilities certified, and then must submit batch samples for testing each time a batch is produced.